-Being registered as a sex offender can significantly impact your life and affect where you live, work, the places you can go, and with who you can be in contact.
-In this post, we’ll look into details about the sex offender registry lists, criminal records, what information they store, what issues may arise from being on the list and how a lawyer can help you get the best outcome possible.
+Being registered on the Canada Sex Offender Registry can significantly impact your life and affect where you live, work, the places you can go, and with who you can be in contact.
+In this post, we’ll look into details about the Canada Sex Offender Registry lists, criminal records, what information they store, what issues may arise from being on the sex offender list Canada and how a lawyer can help you get the best outcome possible.
+We will also explore the Ontario Sex Offender Registry.

 What Are the NSOR and the OSOR?